Harvey Weinstein to take leave amid sexual harassment report

 Continue Reading Below

 The article includes first person accounts of Weinstein's alleged conduct, including from Judd, who recounts an incident from two decades ago in which she said she was asked to meet Weinstein in his hotel room.
-Weinstein greeted her wearing a bathrobe and asked her if she would give him a massage or watch him shower, the paper reported.
+Weinstein greeted her wearing a bathrobe and asked if he could give her a massage or if she would watch him shower, the paper reported.

 "Women have been talking about Harvey amongst ourselves for a long time, and it's simply beyond time to have the conversation publicly," Judd told the Times.